TheMakerStation/drill_press_collar/README.md

 # drill_press_collar
 Replacement collar ring for the depth setting on the drill press at the makerspace

+Just download and print in PET/PLA/ABS with 3 perimeters and high infill.
+Avoid printing in HIPS, it won't last long.
-Just reuse the existing xxxx screw
+Reuse the existing screws